renovatebot/renovate/lib/modules/manager/sveltos/readme.md

-The [Sveltos](https://projectsveltos.github.io/sveltos/) manager allows to manage the dependencies of Helm-Charts for Sveltos resources.
-Read more about Sveltos Helm-Charts in the [Sveltos documentation](https://projectsveltos.github.io/sveltos/addons/helm_charts/).
+Renovate uses the [Sveltos](https://projectsveltos.github.io/sveltos/) manager to update the dependencies in Helm-Charts for Sveltos resources.

+Learn about Sveltos Helm-Charts by reading the [Sveltos documentation](https://projectsveltos.github.io/sveltos/addons/helm_charts/).

 ### Set `fileMatch` pattern